FIWARE-Ops/docs.TourGuide/doc/creating-application-dashboards/how-to-find-widgets-and-other-components-for-your-dashboard.md

-The first step to create an application dashboard using Wirecloud is the discovering of the components you are going to use.
-You can obtain those component in several ways, but one of the easiest way is accessing the Wirecloud catalogue.
+The first step to create an application dashboard using WireCloud is the discovering of the components you are going to use.
+You can obtain those component in several ways, but one of the easiest way is accessing the WireCloud catalogue.
 This catalog is seamlessly integrated with the FIWARE Marketplace.
 This marketplace is in turn made up of stores, where they can offer and deal with Application Mashup Components (MACs), namely widgets and operators, but also other existing mashups, they can